xxKuzi/BleCentral/README.md

 and try to connect to them

-Not sure if writing to connected device works
+writing to connected device - not tested yet